mariluzv88/Portfolio/README.md

 ***

  <h3>Description</h3>
-Portfolio showcasing resume, linkedin, github, about me section and project section.Includesa mini game that pulls from a API
+Portfolio showcasing resume, linkedin, github, about me section and project section.Includes a mini game that pulls from a API
  <h2> Dependencies</h2>
   <ul>
       <li>react-dom</li>